Ashvamedhika Parva: Structure and chapters

 The Anugita sub-parva recites a restatement of Bhagavad Gita teachings by Krishna to Arjuna.
 Arjuna asks Krishna to repeat the holy discourse, what he told to him in time of battle as that has been forgotten by him.
 Krishna shows his disagreement and says that either he is destitute of faith or his understanding is not good as that discourse is impossible to repeat, in detail, what he told him in higher state.
 However, out of affection, Krishna tells him other ancient stories to help know the nature of Brahman.
 After this, Krishna returns to Dwaraka and on his way he meets ascetic Utanka.
 The sage tries to curse Krishna for not doing enough to avert the war.
-Krishna apologies for his act but tells him that low level curses cannot put him down and curses cause destruction of merit.
+Krishna apologizes for his act but tells him that low level curses cannot put him down and curses cause destruction of merit.
 He tells him that he strove his best for peace, but it is impossible to transgress destiny by either intelligence or might.
 He then discourse him on Darkness, Passion and Goodness, saying Dharma is very dear to him, so in every yuga he took birth in diverse wombs, for restoring it, with the aid of others.
 He did this for protecting Righteousness and for establishing it.
 Whether he live among deities, Gandharvas, Nagas, Yakshas or Rakshasas, he lived & acted after the manner of that order.
 Born he is now in the order of humanity, he must act as a human being.
 And later shows him his true form with a boon.
 Krishna on returning to Dwaraka when asked, narrates the battle to Vasudeva and others.
 And later with his power revives the deadborn Parikshit.
 The royal ceremony of the Ashvamedha was initiated by Yudhishthira, after recommendations of Krishna.
 The ceremony is a year-long event where the horse roams any land in any direction it wishes to.
 The horse is followed by an army led by Arjuna, whose mission is to challenge any ruler who objects the free movement of the horse.
 This ceremony establishes the primacy of Yudhishthira as the emperor, and his recognition by other rulers and kingdoms.
 On his way Arjuna battled grandsons of Trigartas, Bhagdatta's son, Saindhavas who were able to overpower Arjuna who was fighting mildly as per his brother words, but at last defeated and spared by him.
 When Arjuna reaches Manipura, their ruler Vabhruvahana with his people welcomes him.
-Arjuna do not approve it and challenges him to battle.
-And as per Ulupi(Naga) words both fights, in which at last both struck each other and fell down.
+Arjuna does not approve it and challenges him to battle.
+And as per Ulupi (Naga) words both fights, in which at last both struck each other and fell down.
 The latter's swoon was however due to his exertions in battle.
 Arjuna's wife Chitrangada comes and starts to lament for her husband death by his son and vows for suicide if he does not comes back.
-Ulupi(Arjuna's wife) at last uses her mystical gem to revive him and tells them her intentions.
+Ulupi (Arjuna's wife) at last uses her mystical gem to revive him and tells them her intentions.
 After which Arjuna again follows the horse.
 On his return he battled Sahadeva, Chedis, Gandharas and bested them.
 At the end of the year, victorious Arjuna's army and the horse return to the emperor's capital.
 When all the people were made gift, a half-golden mongoose came there who spoke to their amaze and compared that sacrifice inferior to that of a Brahmana family with just powdered barley, without any wealth & animal sacrifice, and then disappears.